severus-tux/StableMatching/README.md

 - Generating random preference list for n men n women
 - Generating all possible stable matchings for this preference list
 - Analyzing rotations and drawing H(M) for a given stable matching
-- Plotting the whole lattice of stable matchings (work needed in plotting neatly)
+- Plotting the whole lattice of stable matchings

+#### Some of the stable marriage matching lattice plotted: